microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 I'm therefore proposing that we allow mappers to be injectable for each `VectorDBRecordService` instance.
 The interfaces for these would vary depending on the storage models used by each vector store and any unique capabilities that each vector store may have, e.g. qdrant can operate in `single` or
-`multiple named vector` modes, which means the mapper needs to know wether to set a single vector or fill a vector map.
+`multiple named vector` modes, which means the mapper needs to know whether to set a single vector or fill a vector map.

 In addition to this, we should build first party mappers for each of the vector stores, which will cater for built in, generic models or use metadata to perform the mapping.